Game Design: How Did We Do It for Heroes?

 Did you enjoy this blog?

-What did you think of the game design collaboration for Heroes and its accomplishments?
+What have you learned about game design?
+What can you say about the game design collaboration for Heroes and its accomplishments?

-Share your thoughts in the Comments section below!
+Share your thoughts in the Comments section below.

 Share this Post